 Punta Cana, Dominican Republic

 The weddings of Poppy Delevingne, Dianna Agron, and Hannah Bronfman have put Marrakech front and center, but one doesn’t have to be a celebrity to make the vibrant Moroccan city your location, too.
 “The red city has a magical spirit and bohemian vibe that makes it a distinctive choice for brides with a sense of adventure,” says Boutique Souk founder Rosena Charmoy, who planned Delevingne and Agron’s big days.
 “The city’s architecture and gardens create wow-factor settings and its golden light makes for very romantic wedding photography,” she adds.
-La Mamounia (Bronfman’s venue) general manager Pierre Jochem feels the city filled with vivid colors, palm and olive groves, and “culinary delights unlike anywhere else” makes for an idyllic setting, specifically his hotel’s legendary 17-acre gardens that define Mediterranean oasis.
-The super-luxe property’s tailored service and photogenic spaces makes it a popular place to make things official, while for a different take on Moroccan style couples can check out the ultra-discreet Royal Mansour comprised of individual intricately designed riads, and Amanjena, which sticks to a minimalist terra-cotta pink and turquoise theme that feels so elegantly North African.
+La Mamounia (Bronfman’s venue) general manager Pierre Jochem feels the city filled with vivid colors, palm, and olive groves, and “culinary delights unlike anywhere else” makes for an idyllic setting, specifically his hotel’s legendary 17-acre gardens that define Mediterranean oasis.
+The super-luxe property’s tailored service and photogenic spaces make it a popular place to make things official, while for a different take on Moroccan style couples can check out the ultra-discreet Royal Mansour comprised of individual intricately designed riads, and Amanjena, which sticks to a minimalist terra-cotta pink and turquoise theme that feels so elegantly North African.